neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 One convenient aspect of MOOSE is that the same elements can be assigned to more than one boundary ID.
-To help in applying heat flux and temperature boundary conditions between nekRS and MOOSE, we define another boundary that contains all of the fluid-solid interfaces through which we will exchange heat flux and temperature, as `fluid_solid_interface`.
+To help in applying heat flux and temperature boundary conditions between NekRS and MOOSE, we define another boundary that contains all of the fluid-solid interfaces through which we will exchange heat flux and temperature, as `fluid_solid_interface`.

-### Fluid nekRS Mesh
+### Fluid NekRS Mesh
   id=fluid_mesh

 The Cubit script that is used to generate the fluid mesh is shown below: